meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - The next question that needs answering - how harmful is smoking e cigarettes vs. not smoking at all? #juul
   - I swear a vape pen at work saves lives...
   - the fact that i cannot vape on this packed bus is homophobic and anti-latinx, and san francisco needs to address this
+  - I just wrote a review on The Custard Shoppe Butterscotch eJuice  via @yotpo
+  - i literally couldn’t find my mobile configured vape so i ordered another one and someone came to my house and gave it to me within 15 min
+  - @dennisherrera @JUULvapor Here, you can read how @SFACC purposefully did not tell me that @HelpSaveCharlie was acti…
+  - @samverdile @ndimichino I picked up on that bass note of strawberry vape pen and sidewalk boost boarding.
 - **reddit comments**:
   - I just bought 1 gallons of pg and three of vg.
 But i gotta ask myself how long is that really goimg to last?
 A year?
 Maybe 1.5?
 Some weeks i go through 200 ml alone.
   - I agree it is better and cheaper but it hurts those who havent quit yet or those that wont DIY and just start smoking again.
 Im done just carring if i can get my juice,  i want to make sure others find vaping as a safer alternative to smoking.